James Miller (religious brother)

 James Alfred Miller, FSC (September 21, 1944 – February 13, 1982), also known as Brother Leo William or Santiago, was an American Catholic member of the Brothers of the Christian Schools who served in Guatemala until his murder in 1982.

 Miller served as a teacher first in Cretin High School before being sent to teach in Bluefields in Nicaragua where he remained until his superiors ordered him to leave.
 He was requested to leave his work in Nicaragua due to political tensions that put Miller at risk of being killed, but he was frustrated to be sent back to his native home, where he remained for some time to teach.
 He was known for his construction and practical abilities to the point where students at Cretin High School referred to him as "Brother Fix-It."
 Miller was later sent to Guatemala where he taught, and he remained there until he was murdered.
 His killer was never identified and brought to justice, despite a long investigation.

-Miller's beatification process opened in Huehuetenango on September 2, 2009, though the cause's formal introduction came on December 15, 2009, and Miller was named a Servant of God.
+Miller's beatification process opened in Huehuetenango in September 2009 and Miller was named a Servant of God.
 Pope Francis approved Miller's beatification in late 2018.
-It was celebrated in Huehuetenango on 7 December 2019.
+It was celebrated in Huehuetenango in December 2019.